 All mice were bred and maintained under speciﬁc and opportunistic pathogen free (SPF) conditions at 22°C ± 2°C, under a 12 h light-dark cycle, at the South Australian Health and Medical Research Institute (SAHMRI).
 All mice were housed in individually ventilated cages, fed an identical diet (Teklad Global 18% Rodent Protein Diet, Envigo, Huntingdon, UK), maintained under the Federation of European Laboratory Animal Science Associations (FELASA) standards and routinely screened using a SNP genotyping panel.

 Heterozygous x heterozygous breeding was performed to allow for Fut2KO and Fut2WT littermates, while also standardising effects of Fut2 that occur through vertical transmission.
-Fut2KO, Fut2HET and Fut2WT littermates were co-housed from birth until weaning (~3 weeks), where they were genotyped by PCR amplicon melt curve using primers targeting the outer and inner regions of the Fut2 gene.
+Fut2KO, Fut2HET, and Fut2WT littermates were co-housed from birth until weaning (~3 weeks), where they were genotyped by PCR amplicon melt curve using primers targeting the outer and inner regions of the Fut2 gene.
 Fut2KO and Fut2WT mice separated into cages after weaning based on sex and Fut2 genotype (Figure 1A).
 No experiments were performed on Fut2HET mice.
 In all experiments, 6-week old, age- and sex-matched mice were used.
 Each experimental group consisted of at least 4 cages to control for cage effects.
+Given the heterogeneous nature of the gut microbiome, each mouse was considered as a biological replicate rather than a technical replicate, even within cohoused littermates.

 Antibiotic treatment

 A cocktail of ampicillin (1 g/L, Sigma-Aldrich) and neomycin (0.5 g/L, Sigma-Aldrich) was provided to mice via drinking water for 7 days.
 Water bottle volume and mouse weight were monitored to assess water intake.
-Antibiotic activity was confirmed by 16S qPCR (Supplementary Table S2) of faecal samples at day 7.
+Antibiotic activity was confirmed by qPCR targeting 16S rRNA gene (Supplementary Table S2) of faecal samples at day 7.

 Probiotic supplementation